 INDIO is an abbreviation for In Dios – with God … Creator… He’s the CEO of my life.
-Trail… well that’s where we ‘walk’ … our life.
+Trail… that’s where we ‘walk’ on our life journey.
 So INDIO Trail is – Walking with Creator.
 The Bear is symbolic of evening… the time of life I’m in now.
 The lightning bolt represents change… changes that come into our minds.. our life.
 How we approach change can either destroy us – or – we can choose to learn from the lessons of change.
 If our choice is to learn, we achieve enlightenment-represented by the sun on the bear.

 Society has went back and forth regarding ‘what to call’ the people indigenous to this land before it was renamed America.
 In Dios, American Indian, Native American, or as some prefer… Tribal affiliation – Creek, Oneida, Chippewa, Sioux.
 And in the cyber world… we often just say NDN (pronounced ‘n-den’).
-I spent a lot of years trying to tell people we weren’t called INDIANS because Columbus got lost on his way to a country called India.
+I spent a lot of years trying to tell folks the Indigenous people found here when this land was ‘discovered’ were not called INDIANS because Columbus got lost on his way to a country called India.
 There was no such country in 1492.
 Not many embraced my truth because it conflicted with the version of history taught to them – and change isn’t easy.

 Then help from an unexpected source – George Carlin.
 Yeah…the comedian.
 He explained the origins of the name ‘Indian’ and people ‘got it’.
 I’ve posted his exact words below so that he can share that message with you: This will probably be different from the history you were originally taught about Columbus and Indians.
 Thanks for reading with an open mind – Carlin can sometimes get in your face, but then… so does truth.
 There is no intent to insult – See that ‘coming together time’ in the INDIO Trail logo – red, yellow, black and white – that is my sincere hope – that we can come together with honest communication.
 We all have historical inaccuracies in our personal history and in the histories of our ‘people’.
 Justice and honor are not on the ‘skin’ of man – but in the heart of mankind.
 And now… I give you George Carlin !!!!